YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLCRESTATUS, xxxx at line aaaa for journal file yyyy, database file zzzz encountered error

-Run Time/MUPIP Warning: This indicates the creation of journal file yyyy for database file zzzz failed.
+Run Time/MUPIP Warning: This indicates that the creation of journal file yyyy for database file zzzz failed.

 Action: Review the accompanying messages and take appropriate action.